Mukul-405/api/README.md

    /v2: http://localhost:4000/v2

    /v3: http://localhost:4000/v3

+4. Rate Limit Finding

+   Run the code node rate.js and run the different endpoint of API with endpoint /v1/autocomplete?query=<string>, /v2/autocomplete?query=<string> and /v3/autocomplete?query=<string> where we will able to find the rate limit of the API and we can explore at different time interval i.e how many request per second we can make

 # Conclusion
 This project successfully automates the extraction of names from the autocomplete API while documenting differences between versions and handling constraints effectively.